 Ask about needle sterilization and safety protocols

-- How they sterilize equipment in the clinic
+How they sterilize equipment in the clinic

-- Whether they dispose of used needles properly in puncture-resistant containers
+Whether they dispose of used needles properly in puncture-resistant containers

-- Their hand washing protocols (the CDC calls hand washing the single most important step for preventing infection)
+Their hand-washing protocols (the CDC calls hand washing the single most important step for preventing infection)

-- Overall clinic cleanliness standards
+General clinic cleanliness

 Why choosing a trusted clinic like Nature Acupuncture matters